apple/swift-mmio/Sources/MMIO/Documentation.docc/Core-Concepts/Understanding-MMIO.md

 Swift MMIO uses the ``MMIO/Register`` macro to define the structure and properties of individual registers based on this hardware documentation.

+@Comment {
-> FIXME: registers are always read/written a single continguous unit and individual fields within them cannot be mutated independently of the others.
+> FIXME: registers are always read/written a single contiguous unit and individual fields within them cannot be mutated independently of the others.
 THIS isn't precise enough phrasing and is confusing.
+}

-## Bit fields
+### Bit fields

 A single hardware register is often subdivided into smaller **bit fields**, each controlling or representing distinct information.